noahehall/theBookOfNoah/0current/aws/exams/services/devtools/xray.md

   - it records i/o and relays it to the xray daemon in batches
 - it gets data from services as segments and groups them by request into traces.
 - X-Ray then creates a service graph that gives you a visual representation of what’s happening at each service integration point, highlighting successful and failed service calls

+#### instrumentation

+- active: samples and instruments incoming requests
+  - write traces to xray
+- passive: instruments requests that have been samples by other services
+  - add information to existing traces

 ### traces